Oswaldo Cabrera

-Oswaldo Alberto Cabrera (born March 1, 1999) is a Venezuelan professional baseball utility player for the New York Yankees of Major League Baseball (MLB).
-He signed with the Yankees as a free agent when he was 16 years old.
-He made his MLB debut in 2022.
+Oswaldo Alberto Cabrera (born March 1, 1999) is a Venezuelan professional baseball utility player for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees.
+Cabrera signed with the Yankees as a free agent when he was 16 years old.
 Cabrera has appeared at every position in MLB except for catcher.

 Early life

 Cabrera is from Guarenas in Venezuela.
 His father, Leobardo, was a professional volleyball player.
 His brothers, Eleardo and Leobaldo, also played baseball.
 Cabrera trained at the baseball academy run by Carlos Guillén.